College Planning Cohorts

 I joined the program as a rising 9th grader and followed the guidance in developing my 4-year high school plan.
 I served on the youth leadership board, collaborated on the math and science sections of the ACT Study Skills Project, and served as a summer intern researching information for "HBCU Scholarships...and more*."
 I was offered admission to Rice University, my top choice school.
 However, as Mr. and Mrs. Wynn had advised me, Rice's need-based financial aid policy did not offer very much money based on my parents' income and my parents felt that paying $80,000 a year to attend Rice was a nonstarter.
 While I received full scholarship offers from Xavier University of Louisiana and Spelman College, I had not considered attending an HBCU.
 Consequently, I am planning to enroll at Georgia Tech and major in biology in preparation for medical school.
 Erin [Kennesaw Mountain High School Academy of Mathematics, Science, and Technology]

-Established in 2012, our College Planning Cohort (TM) program is a nationally recognized, highly successful, and proven college planning process.
+We work with students and families 1-on-1 or in small groups through our College Planning Cohort program.
+We began our work in 2006 as the Education Ministry Leaders at the Turner Chapel AME Church in Marietta, Georgia.
+In 2014, we began partnering with school districts in North Carolina, South Carolina, Florida, and Texas.
+Our College Planning Cohort (TM) program has become a nationally recognized, highly successful, data-driven and curriculum-based college planning process.
 While expanding college access and scholarship opportunities are the desired long-term outcomes, our process focuses on the year-to-year development of academic skills, personal growth, leadership development, and having a meaningful impact on a student’s family, school, and community.
-Consequently, more rigorous course taking, higher grades and test scores, assuming leadership roles, and engaging in meaningful community service are reflected in the achievements of the young people in our program who are intentionally pursuing dreams and aspirations after high school.
+Consequently, more rigorous course taking, higher grades and test scores, assuming leadership roles, and engaging in meaningful community service are reflected in the stories of the young people in our program who are intentionally pursuing dreams and aspirations after high school.

-In the video presented above, Jayla, a member of our Florence School District 3 Cohort (SC) who is currently attending Williams College, recounts the impact of joining our program as a rising high school sophomore and interacting with students from throughout the United States who had similar college and scholarship aspirations.
+Jayla is a graduate of Lake City Early College High School in Florence School District 3 (SC) and only the second student in the history of the school district (both of whom are cohort students) to be offered admission to Williams College, ranked as the top liberal arts college in the United States.
+She recounts the impact of joining our program as a rising high school sophomore and interacting with students from throughout the United States who had similar college and scholarship aspirations.
 Jayla further recounts how our program assisted her in closing the widely publicized “college knowledge gap,” particularly as it pertains to first generation students.

-In the video presented above, Arshia, a member of our Pinellas County Schools Cohort (FL) who will be attending MIT in the fall, recounts his experiences of participating in our program as a rising 7th grader through his acceptance into MIT as a high school senior.
+Arshia is a graduate of Palm Harbor University High School in Pinellas County Schools (FL) who joined our program as a rising 7th grader when he affirmed MIT as his dream college.
+Working through our curriculum, accompanied by our 1-on-1 advising, resulted in his receiving a full scholarship to MIT.
 Like Jayla, Arshia recounts the sense of community during which he engaged with students from diverse backgrounds from throughout the United States.

-Learn more about the stories of Arshia, Jayla, and other first generation students who are attending college on full scholarships on our College Cohort YouTube Channel.
+Learn more about the stories of Arshia, Jayla, Josiah, Sydney, Tuyen, Jocelyne, and other first generation students who are attending college on full scholarships on our College Cohort YouTube Channel.

 Our success is unparalleled.
 While national data reflects that only 0.1% of college students have been awarded a full scholarship, each year, over 50% of our high school seniors are offered one or more full scholarships.
 Schools to which our students have received full scholarships in the past, include:

-Many of our students are the first students in their high school, or the first student in their school district, to be offered admission to such colleges.
+Many of our students are the first students in their high school, or the first students in their school district, to be offered admission to such colleges.

 Essay Writing Support for High School Seniors: High school seniors are guided in developing high quality college and scholarship essays.
 Includes instruction in developing personal statements, language usage, rhetorical situations, thesis statements, and persuasive and argumentative essays—all within the context of a student’s overall college or scholarship application strategy.
 High quality essays not only demonstrate artistic and technical merit, but are compelling in presenting a student as a high quality applicant within the context of a college or scholarship provider’s mission, vision, values, and institutional priorities.
 The curriculum was developed by Mychal-David Wynn who holds a BA in English from Amherst College and holds a Certification in College Admissions Counseling from UCLA.

-In the above video, Tuyen, who was valedictorian of her high school’s IB Program was an incredibly academically accomplished student who, as a first generation student, lacked any college planning guidance from her high school.
+Tuyen is a graduate of the St. Petersburg High School IB Program in Pinellas County Schools (FL) and graduated as Class Valedictorian.
+An incredibly academically accomplished student who, as a first generation student, lacked any college planning guidance.
 She describes the process through which our program guided her in developing an essay writing strategy that distinguished her during the QuestBridge application and Caltech admissions processes.

 Study Skills and Learning Strategies Tutoring: Even the most accomplished academic students benefit from developing brain-based study skills and learning strategies.
-Most students are forced to figure out how to study and how to learn with little formal guidance from their school.
+Most students are forced to figure out how to study and how to learn with little formal guidance from their school or classroom teachers.
 Our curriculum uses the latest brain research to guide each student in developing a step-by-step approach to studying and learning based on their personality, learning style, temperament, time-of-day energy levels, before- and after-school schedules, and resources.

-For a more comprehensive overview of our program, research, and history, click here to go to the Our Curriculum page on our website.
+For a more comprehensive overview of our program, research, and history, go to the Our Curriculum page on our website.
 Read our newsletters:

 Upon receipt of your paid registration, required books and materials will be shipped to the address provided in your registration.
-Students will be enrolled in the appropriate online classroom and will receive login credentials.
-An orientation meeting and will be held on the first Saturday in June (June 7, 2025).
+Cohort students will be enrolled in the appropriate online classroom and receive login credentials.
+1-on-1 students will receive an email requesting documents for our review prior to setting up a virtual meeting with the student and family.

 Click here to download college planning cohort flier